 The best man follows the bridesmaids and groomsmen and can walk down alone or with the maid or matron of honor.
-He may also be the holder of the rings, and will stand next to the groom at the altar.
+He may also be the holder of the wedding rings, and will stand next to the groom at the altar.

-6. Maid and/or Matron of Honor
+6. Maid of Honor

 The groom walks down next, and can walk down alone or escorted by his mother and father.
 In Jewish weddings, the bride and groom’s parents, as well as all siblings will stand underneath the Chuppah with the bride & groom.
 The groom can also enter the ceremony from the side of the room followed by the groomsmen, best man and the officiant, an option used in many Christian weddings.